HC-Hwang/complex_demo/README.md

 pip install plotly
 ```

 To run the tutorial, you may want to install [Jupyter notebook](https://jupyter.org/install)

+It is important to update your Jupyter notebook because there is an [known issue](https://community.plot.ly/t/offline-mode-in-jupyter-notebook-shows-blank-graphs/1860/7) running plotly in an older version of Jupyter notebook.

 Why not use matplotlib? from mpl_toolkits.mplot3d import Axes3D